gcharot/Zabbix/zjstat/README.md

 * No regular expression, process name __must__ match the name as returned by jps
 * If more than one matching java process is found, memory stats will only be sent for the last process found (last process listed by jps).
 * Zabbix support only
-* Heap / PermGen stats only.
+* Heap / Off-Heap stats only.
 See [I need more memory stats](#i-need-more-memory-stats) section for adding more stats.
 * As JAVA_HOME might not be always defined, system commands path are configured statically inside the code

 ## Requirements